Technology continues to grow and get smarter, and businesses must adapt to it and improve their processes, including sales.

 Cold calling can only get you so far, and if you're stuck trying to find prospects and drive leads with antiquated systems, it may be time to rethink your tools.

-Here are 10 of today's top sales tools to help you improve and strengthen your sales process - so you can starting earning more money:
+Here are 10 of today's top sales tools to help you improve and strengthen your sales process, so you can start earning more money:

-A customer relationship management (CRM) tool like Salesforce helps you track, manage and analyze all of your customers' activity.
+A customer relationship management (CRM) tool like Salesforce helps you track, manage, and analyze all of your customers' activity.
 A cloud-based system, Salesforce will ensure your sales processes are as streamlined as possible.
-In fact, according to Gartner, companies that automate lead management see an increase in revenue of 10% or more in just 6-9 months.
+In fact, according to Gartner, companies that automate lead management see an increase in revenue of 10 percent or more in just 6-9 months.

 On his blog, marketing influencer Neil Patel writes, "When it comes to sales and marketing tools, HubSpot is considered the cream of the crop."

-If the hefty price tag scares you, HubSpot does offer a free version of the tools which provides you with email templates and helpful content.
+If the hefty price tag scares you, HubSpot does offer a free version of its tools which provides you with email templates and helpful content.

 Sales is all about building relationships, and the more you know about someone, the better you can sell to them.
 Dave Elkington, founder and CEO of InsideSales.com, told Salesforce, "You have to generate revenue as efficiently as possible.
 And to do that, you must create a data-driven sales culture.
 Data trumps intuition."

 This is where SalesLoft comes in.
 With this tool, you can track and manage all of your engagement with a customer.
 It also has the ability to A/B test emails.
 This way, you can see what's working and what's not and adapt accordingly.

 4. Voila Norbert